tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/run-command-managed.md

 ### Delete RunCommand resource from the VM
 Remove the RunCommand resource previously deployed on the VM.
-If the script execution is still in progress, execution will be terminated.
+If the script execution is still in progress, execution is terminated.

 ```azurepowershell-interactive
 Remove-AzVMRunCommand -ResourceGroupName "myRG" -VMName "myVM" -RunCommandName "RunCommandName"